ServerlessLife/serverless-spy/doc/quick_start.md

 # Quick Start

-You should use ServerlessSpy in the following environments:
+ServerlessSpy is meant for the following environments:
  - Development environment: so you can write tests.
-Web console helps you with insight into what is happening in the system.
+The web console helps you gain insight into what is happening in the system.
- - Automatic test environment: You execute written tests via CI.
+ - Automatic test environment: You execute written tests in CI/CD.

 ## Step 1: Install
 ```bash